nmikstas/canvas-date-time-picker/README.md

 - Picker relative position to textbox (left, right, top, bottom).
 - Set default date (other than current date) on picker first time open.
 - Seperate format strings for user input and event listener/get functions output.
+- Color gradient options to all background colored objects.

 # __These are some quick notes on the functionality of the date/time fomat string:__
 M    = No zero pad month.       ***Can append ordinal***